Tiledesk/.github/profile/README.md

 *Golden Kitty Awards 2023: Open Source Product of the Year*

-Tiledesk is an open source project, made with passion ❤️‍🔥 in Salento (Southern Italy) 🇮🇹
+Tiledesk is an open source project, made with passion ❤️‍🔥 in Italy 🇮🇹

 [Visit Tiledesk Headquarter!](https://www.google.com/maps/place/Tiledesk,+Corso+Principe+di+Piemonte,+Galatina,+Province+of+Lecce/@41.9069952,12.5304832,12z/data=!4m5!3m4!1s0x25cd7c1c2f0b961:0x2b6b6b97bfbc9638!8m2!3d40.1740762!4d18.1671877)

 ## Why Tiledesk?

 Tiledesk isn’t just another AI tool.
-It’s your **open-core alternative** for creating scalable, customizable solutions.
+It’s your **open-core alternative** for creating scalable, customizable Agenti-AI solutions.
 Whether you're a developer, system integrator or SaaS company, Tiledesk helps you:
 - **Automate workflows**: From customer service to lead generation and internal processes.
+- **Information retrival**: With our native RAG (aka Knowledge Base) we offer a native solution based on Qdrant and multiple LLMs to build Responders, Shopping assistants, Read you product documents, Reply based on your website contents and more
 - **Expand offerings**: Seamlessly integrate AI capabilities into your platform with our white-label solution.
 - **Keep control**: Self-host, modify, and tailor the solution to fit your exact requirements.